Fr3zyy/nirvania-botlist/README.md

 The User model schema includes the following fields:

-- `discordId`: Unique identifier from Discord.
+- `id`: Unique identifier from Discord.
 - `username`: Discord username.
 - `avatar`: URL to the user's avatar.
 - `lastLogin`: Date of the last login.